Updated Sept 2019 to include new photos.

 1 teaspoon per 10 lbs. of body weight.

-You do need to feed this daily for the duration of the paste.
+Feed daily for the duration of the paste.
 I generally make it every handful to several weeks, depending on my dogs and their current habits and the weather.
+(Rain brings parasites up from the soil.)

 #lablife #liquidgold #ferementingfordogs #ferementedfoodsfordogs #kefir #kefirfordogs